Cervical Spondylosis Overview

-Cervical spondylosis is a disorder in which there is wear on the cartilage (disks) and bones of the neck (cervical vertebrae).
+Cervical spondylosis is a disorder in which there is wear on the cartilage (disks) and bones and joints of the neck (cervical vertebrae).
 It is a common cause of chronic neck pain.

 Cervical osteoarthritis; Arthritis - neck; Neck arthritis; Chronic neck pain; Degenerative disk disease